bbauska/W3Cx-5of5/README.md

   alt="Example CodePen: Update CSS Rules." />
 </p>

-If you take this example we described in the previous video, and if I export it using CodePen...and if I look at the zip file that has been downloaded, you can see CSS file are located in the subdirectory and in a .css file.
-This is a common way for organizing source code when you make a project with HTML and CSS.
+<p>If you take this example we described in the previous video, and if I
+export it using CodePen...and if I look at the zip file that has been downloaded, you can see CSS file are located in the subdirectory and in a .css file.
+This is a common way for organizing source code when you make a project with HTML and CSS.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 68/69. example source code: my home page (58) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">